varabyte/kobweb/README.md

 }
 ```

+> [!NOTE]
-*Note: A common naming convention for variants is to take their associated style and use its name as a suffix plus the
+> A common naming convention for variants is to take their associated style and use its name as a suffix plus the word
-word "Variant", e.g. "ButtonStyle" -> "GhostButtonVariant" and "TextStyle" -> "OutlinedTextVariant".*
+> "Variant", e.g. "ButtonStyle" -> "GhostButtonVariant" and "TextStyle" -> "OutlinedTextVariant".

 Variants can be particularly useful if you're defining a custom widget that has default styles, but you want to give
 callers an easy way to deviate from it in special cases.